lupyuen/lupyuen.github.io/src/rust4.md

 Which has more goodies inside: _features, llvm-abiname, ..._

-_Will we mash the Two Targets into a New Target?_
+_We're mashing the Two Targets into a New Target?_

 Exactly!
 Based on the above, we create our __Rust Custom Target__: [_riscv32gc-unknown-none-elf.json_](https://github.com/lupyuen/nuttx-rust-app/blob/main/riscv32gc-unknown-none-elf.json)